vruusmann/blog/_posts/2015-05-15-jpmml_model_api_vendor_extensions.md

 ##### JAXB approach

 The MathML content is captured as a `org.w3c.math.Math` object.
 The JAXB class model classes are properly annotated with XML namespace information.
-Therefore, the application developer can focus on high-level work with POJOs.
+Therefore, application developers can focus on high-level work with POJOs.

 ``` java
 private org.w3c.math.Math createMathML(){